TOP

 Background

 Within a month of opening the first outlet, Bhojohori Manna struck a chord with the masses.
-A combination of filling up the vacuum in the market along with the food, the brand name, the affordability, the simple environment and a bit of media information...all these played a role in attracting the crowds.
+A combination of filling the market vacuum, along with the food, the brand name, affordability, the simple environment, and a bit of media attention—all played a role in attracting crowds.

-Thereafter the story changed completely...by May 2003 we had huge crowds waiting outside our little outlet on the weekends...it was embarrassing and a time had come to think ahead.
-In the course of the next few years the market driven demand resulted in Bhojohori Manna's expansion in Kolkata.
-The team evolved into a structured format in marketing, operations and CRM areas.
-The customers...foodies from all over India and many parts of the world including celebrities from different walks of life...contributed immensely in establishing Bhojohori Manna.
-The media also played a major role in promoting brand Bhojohori Manna.
+Thereafter, the story changed completely.
+By May 2003, we had huge crowds waiting outside our little outlet on weekends—it was overwhelming, and the time had come to think ahead.
+Over the next few years, market-driven demand resulted in Bhojohori Manna’s expansion across Kolkata.
+The team evolved into a more structured format across marketing, operations, and CRM.

-Bhojohori Manna expanded beyond Kolkata to Bengaluru, Siliguri and Puri between 2009 and 2012 and the expansion plans are ongoing.
+Bhojohori Manna expanded beyond Kolkata to Bengaluru, Siliguri, and Puri between 2009 and 2012, and the journey of expansion continues.